aplteam/Tatin/README.md

 You may also keep a local Registry on your own machine, for example for development work.
 From a consumer's perspective there is no difference between consuming a package that is coming from a Tatin Server or from a local Registry.

+The document `InstallingTheTatinServer.html` in the `docs/` folder discusses how to install the Tatin client.

 ## Contributing to the code

-There is a document "TatinForContributor.html" available in the `docs/` folder that discusses how one can contribute to the documentation or the code or both/
+There is a document "TatinForContributor.html" available in the `docs/` folder that discusses how one can contribute to the documentation or the code or both.

-## Documentation

-There are plenty of documents available in the docs/ folder but also as part of a release.
-The document `_ReadMe.html` gives an overview about what each document is focussed on.

 -----